kipkoech88/reimagined-tribble/README.md

 # Careers website by Me.
 No replit

 This is a Tech related job websites where users can find latest job openings in tech.
 The user can sigup, login, logout, view job postings and apply for jobs.
+Here is a live demo of the website : [Heroic Child](https://heroicchild-careers.onrender.com/)

 # Technologies
 The backend of this website is build with expressJs, NodeJs, MongoDB database, while the frontend is made with our lovely ejs and Bootstrap.